digitalunited/components/README.md

 ```

 ## Less and coffe, assets
-Could be handled with with Grunt or whatever.
+Could be handled with with Grunt/gulp or whatever.
 See https://github.com/digitalunited/roots for example